-When I was young we always had a ten gallon fish tank set up.
+When I was young, we always had a ten-gallon fish tank set up.
 It didn't have anything particularly fancy in it, some neon tetras, a pleco, and whatever live bearing species was popular at the time.
-The pet store, as well as many others in the hobby, liked to tell people their fish would only get as large as the environment they're put in and the sad part of this statement is that it is half true.
+The pet store, as well as many others in the hobby, liked to tell people their fish would only get as large as the environment they're put in, and the sad part of this statement is that it is half true.
 Some tropical fish do have stunted growth when they're in a small environment.
-However this isn't natural or healthy to the fish.
-Currently we think this happens because stress hormones are released into the fish that inhibit their growth but as you can probably guess being under constant stress isn't good for anyone.
+However, this isn't natural or healthy for the fish.
+Currently, we think this happens because stress hormones are released into the fish that inhibit their growth, but as you can probably guess being under constant stress isn't good for anyone.
 Many of these species, like the goldfish, can breed in captivity but you still end up with these weird stunted little animals that die pretty young.
 I can't remember having a goldfish past five years.
-I thought that was their natural lifespan but it just isn't so.
-As I stated before they can live into their 40's and the common plecos I loved so much could potentially grow to be over two feet long.
+I thought that was their natural lifespan, but it just isn't so.
+As I stated before, they can live into their 40's, and the common plecos I loved so much could potentially grow to be over two feet long.
 Perhaps this is why mine always seemed so grumpy, harassing the other fish as they swam by.

 This Arowana Eats a Dead Rabbit in One Bite